-PWN is a peer-to-peer lending protocol on Ethereum and Polygon that allows users to borrow and lend digital assets backed by any other digital assets.
-Borrowers can receive a loan of ERC-20 tokens backed by their own ERC-20 tokens or NFTs, and lenders can earn interest on their tokens by granting these loans.
-This process is managed by smart contracts that are completely trustless and decentralized.
+PWN is a peer-to-peer lending protocol designed for long-term mortgage-like loans of digital assets, backed by other digital assets.
+Borrowers can receive a fixed-duration loan of fungible tokens backed by fungible or non-fungible tokens, while lenders can earn interest by granting these loans.
+The protocol is trustless, immutable and operates without the need for oracles or protocol-managed liquidations.

 Additionally, since loans are not based on any price oracles, there is no risk of being liquidated before the loan duration has been completed.
 As long as you pay your loan back in the agreed-upon timeframe, your collateral is returned to you — guaranteed.

 PWN does this with minimal on-chain transactions, allowing users to freely create as many loan requests and loan offers as they like.
 You pay gas costs only when a deal is finalized or when cancelling a loan offer.

 As a borrower on PWN, you create a "loan request" by selecting the token and amount you would like to borrow and the duration that you'd like to pay it back in.
 You then select the asset (ERC-20 or NFT) that you would like to use as collateral.
 This process creates an off-chain record that appears in our UI so lenders can make offers on it.

 You can also accept a collection offer.
 Lenders can create an offer for an entire collection and if you have an asset from that collection, you don't need to wait for offers on your loan request and rather immediately accept the collection offer.